ricct27/devBox_conf_files/k8/concepts.md

 ## Deploing an app
 https://www.katacoda.com/courses/kubernetes/guestbook
 In this example we'll be running Redis App where the Slaves  will have replicated data from the master.
 More details of Redis replication can be found a https://redis.io/topics/replication
+The PHP code uses HTTP and JSON to communicate with Redis.
+When setting a value requests go to Redis-Master while read data comes from the redis-slave nodes.

 The first stage of launching the application is to start the App Master.
 A Kubernetes service deployment has, at least, two parts:
   - replication controller